mikedlowis-prototypes/editor/docs/tide.1.md

     Highlight the word under the cursor consisting of only alphanumeric and underscore characters.

-If none of the above rules match, `xedit` will simply highlight the block of non-whitespace characters under the cursor.
+If none of the above rules match, `tide` will simply highlight the block of non-whitespace characters under the cursor.

 ## MOUSE HANDLING